makeabilitylab/physcomp/arduino/led-blink3.md

 ### Multi-rate blinking: using an external class

 In `C++`, you declare member variables and function signatures in a `.h` file and the function implementations in a `.cpp` file.
-This is often a cleaner solution than embedding classes within the `.ino` file.
+This is often a cleaner solution than embedding classes within the `.ino` itself.

 Indeed, if we move `Blinker` into separate `.h` and `.cpp` files, then the full `.ino` sketch simply looks like: